ReggieCodes/tacklebox/README.md

 The --jamchart flag will now bring back a show that has a jamcharts certified version of the song you're looking for, if it exists.
 If none exists it will bring back a random show.
 Songs should be in double quotes

     python tacklebox.py --jamchart="Runaway Jim"
+The --year flag will bring back a random show from the year provided.
+If they didn't play that year a random show is chosen

+    python tacklebox.py --year=2000

 ## To do